tsmolarczyk/reservation-dashboard/README.md

 - Viewing reservations grouped by status
 - Adding new reservations with Reserved or Due In status
 - Deleting reservations
-- Editing guest information (for reservations with Reserved or Due In status)
+- Editing reservation information (for reservations with Reserved or Due In status)
 - Changing reservation status according to specific business rules

 ## Technologies